jspinak/brobot/docs/docs/03-core-library/tools/quick-start-capture-setup.md

 **Cons:** Manual file organization

 #### Option B: Brobot Pattern Capture Tool (For Testing)

+For complete usage instructions, see the [Pattern Capture Tool Guide](./pattern-capture-tool-guide.md).

 1. Run the tool: `java -jar pattern-capture-tool-1.0.0.jar`
 2. Use any provider for testing similarity
 3. Press F1 or click "Capture"